JunTu-XD/RL-Checkmate/README.md

 ### all figures
 All figures of full size are in the path /plot.
-And the notebook /data/plotting.ipynb containing codes to generate and prese all figures.
+And the notebook /data/plotting.ipynb containing codes to generate and present all figures.